daviddechaux/Kingmaker/readme.md

 If you think the icons is your (it could be) and you don't want me to use it or you want to have your name on the app, please ask.

 ## Todo :
-- Create factions
-> Border
-> Color
 - Find an awesome tokens for the party
 - Save before quit
 - Make fog more manageable (add and transparency)
 - Adjust css to have all icon on the same size (more or less)
 - Add a class to hide every menu at the same time when clicking on the background (use ".menu" ?)

-## In progress :
 - Add a hint on fields (name and title)
 > Disable somes characteres on names
+- Create capital

+## In progress :
+- Create factions
+> Border
+> Color

 ## Maybe :
-- Load default map from web (currently data are store in js)
+- Load default file from web (currently data are store in js)
 > Cross domain origin issue
 - Move the edit box while moving the element
 - Confirm delete element